1 Real Rock Riddim (1968)

 Baba Brooks - Shank I Sheck (1964)

 At least 10 more versions of the riddim were released in the following years.
-For example the 1977 version by Sonia Pottinger and the 1979 version by Tad Dawkins.
+For example the 1977 version by another trumpeter, Bobby Ellis.
+Highlighted below is also a 1979 version produced by Tad Dawkins.

 Bobby Ellis - Shank I Shenk (1977)